-The PPS includes 4 parcels and 22 single-family lots, with SWM.
+The PPS proposes 4 parcels and 22 single-family lots, with SWM.
 The project will impact regulated environmental features for a stormwater outfall structure and a sewer line connection.
-Four specimen trees are also approved for removal as discussed further.
+Four specimen trees are also proposed for removal.

 Grandfathering

 This project is not grandfathered, with respect to the environmental regulations contained in Subtitle 24 that came into effect on September 1, 2010 because the application is for a new PPS.
 This project is subject to the WCO and the Environmental Technical Manual.